 - 1. Assess existing CAPL studies (much of the baseline information will come from the comprehensive Description of the Environment (Ref.
 2), which provide a baseline description of the physical, ecological, cultural, and socioeconomic marine environment of north-west WA relevant to CAPL's petroleum activities and potential oil spill scenarios. - 2.
-Systematically search for scientific and grey literature through Web of Science, Web of Knowledge, Google Scholar, and any other relevant sources. - 3.
-Assess industry-government environmental metadata (I-GEM), or other industry portals, to understand design and collection methods (which would strongly influence data collection and project design post-spill). - Document the existing baseline data gathered from steps 1 to 3 above.
-Collect, manage, and cite research sources to add to existing database(s) and reference lists. - 5.
+Systematically assess scientific and grey literature searched through Web of Science, Web of Knowledge, Google Scholar, and any other relevant sources. - 3.
+Assess industry-government environmental metadata (I-GEM), or other industry portals, to understand design and collection methods (which would strongly influence data collection and project design post-spill). - 4.
+Document in logical sequence the existing baseline data gathered from steps 1 to 3 above.
+Collect, manage, and cite research sources to create a database of abstracts/summary, keywords, and links to literature locations that can be easily searched and rapidly produce a reference list. - 5.
 Identify gaps in the knowledge and consider what further information is required (i.e. undertake a data gap analysis). - 6.
+Undertake a risk assessment of the gaps. - 7.
 Identify how data would be collected to fill gaps (if required).